-The safety and well being of the kids at our day care is our primary responsibility as providers.
+When starting a daycare business, the safety and well being of the kids at our daycare is our primary responsibility as providers.
 We are not however merely babysitters, nor referees at some chaotic miniature wrestling event (though often times it feels that way) but facilitators, entrusted with the important task of nurturing and developing the whole child.
 Encouraging creativity and imagination is a vital aspect of this facilitation role.
 Opening the door to various creative outlets will ensure that children will lead a richer more complete life.

 Here are some pointers on opening those doors.